Neurs12/fire-robot-arduino/README.md

 # Fire robot implementation (Arduino Nano)
 This code was written based on the paper by SPK-STEM and HCMUTE, This is my class's assignment.

-A funny code for it: FIREINTHEHOLE
+A funny code name for it: FIREINTHEHOLE

 ## Behind the scene
 When you import the code to Arduino, the program will set `isRunning` to false, indicates that the program is not running.